WATCH: Massive 'Fire Tornado' Revealed In Footage Released By Officials

 Elsewhere that night, the Carr Fire claimed the life of another firefighter, a bulldozer operator who was caught in the blaze's rapid escalation.
 To date eight people have died in the wildfire or complications related to it, according to member station KQED.

 And it continues to burn.
 The Carr Fire has consumed more than 218,000 acres, making it the eighth-largest fire in state history — for now.
 With the blaze just 75 percent contained, it is likely to claim a higher position in the state's record books before long.
-As NPR's Camila Domonoske pointed out, four of the largest fires have occurred in the past six years, an accelerating pace that experts link with climate change.
+As NPR's Camila Domonoske pointed out, four of the largest fires have occurred in the past six years, an accelerating pace that experts link to climate change.

 The state's largest-ever wildfire, the Mendocino Complex Fire, continues to burn in its own right.
 At more than 375,000 acres, the blaze has ravaged an area larger than Los Angeles — and its largest branch stands roughly 25 percent from full containment.